flutter/samples/llm.md

         flutter upgrade
         ```

-3.  **Run the Release Tool:**
+3.  **Update Projects and Address Issues:**
-    *   Execute the provided release script and pipe its output to a log file for analysis:
+    *   Follow the detailed steps in `release.md` to iterate through each project in the monorepo.
-        ```bash
+    *   For each project, you will:
-        dart tool/release.dart > release_log.txt
+        *   Update the SDK constraint in `pubspec.yaml`.
-        ```
+        *   Apply code changes based on the release notes (if provided).

-4.  **Address Issues:**
+        *   Run `dart analyze` and `dart format .` to identify and fix issues.
-    *   Read the `release_log.txt` file.
+        *   Run `flutter test` to ensure correctness.
-    *   Systematically address each error or warning reported in the log.
-This will involve navigating to the specified sample project directories and applying code changes.
+    *   Keep a log of any errors you cannot fix.
+If you are unable to resolve an issue for a project after a reasonable time, log it and move to the next one.
-    *   When updating for a new release, we don't care about `flutter pub outdated` warnings.
-As long as `pub get` completes without failing, it's okay.
+    *   **Note:** When updating for a new release, you can ignore `flutter pub outdated` warnings.
+As long as `pub get` completes successfully, it's okay.

-5.  **Create a Pull Request:**
+4.  **Create a Pull Request:**
-    *   Once all issues from the log are resolved and the repository is in a clean state, create a pull request.
+    *   Once all projects are updated and the repository is in a clean state, create a pull request.
     *   Use the `gh` CLI to create the PR.
 The user will provide the necessary repository information if needed.
         ```bash
         # Example: